Amazon Prime Day is nearly here – we’ve found the best early deals to shop

 Named best overall in our food blender round-up, this Ninja blender is now an impressive 34 per cent off on Amazon.
 “This is a brilliant blender which won’t just churn out your favourite smoothies, but a wide range of other drinks, too (we were particularly impressed with its ability to produce delicious milkshakes),” raved our tester.
 They also added that “the powerful 1,000W motor and precision-engineered blades result in some seriously quick blending, and made light work of items such as nuts and grains.”

 If you’re looking to invest in a new electric shaver, then why not plump for this premium model from Philips?
-It currently has a huge £320 saving and featured in our round-up of the best electric shavers.
+It currently has a huge £295 saving and it featured in our review of the best electric shavers.
 Our reviewer found it not only “beautifully designed”, but also thought it “really does glide over the skin and can even tackle five days worth of growth with relative ease”.

 Philips lumea advanced IPL: Was £300, now £240, Amazon.co.uk